LEGO Chima Online review:

 Bricks, as mentioned earlier, are used for crafting items.

-customize your Outpost with buildings that serve different functions.
+However, you CAN customize your Outpost with buildings that serve different functions.

 Houses will produce Studs, which can be used for upgrading or making other buildings, in addition to buying items.